rach/rach.github.io/_posts/2015-08-19-capturing-screenshots-of-website-with-python.md

 ---
 title:  "Capturing screenshots of website with Python"
 date:   2015-08-19
-description: There are solutions depending on PyQt, this post describe an easier one depending of PhantomJS.
+description: There are solutions depending on PyQt, this post describes an easier one depending of PhantomJS.
 ---

 If you google how to do a screenshot of a website then you will probably end